bhavinaa/The-Keepers/README.md

    - Enable users to group tasks based on categories such as workout, study, etc.
    - Allow creation of personalized checklists for each task.

-3. **Pomaddaro Timers**
+3. **Pomaddaro Timers:**
-   - Enable users to compartamalise and track their study sessions
+   - Enable users to compartmentalize and track their study sessions.

-4.  **Reward System**
+4. **Reward System:**
    - Implement a reward system where users earn coins or gems upon completing tasks.

-#### Extension Features:
+### Extension Features:

-7. **Habit Builder and Monthly Challenges:**
+5. **Habit Builder and Monthly Challenges:**
    - Provide monthly challenges for users to build habits and achieve specific goals.
    - Encourage users to set aside dedicated time for completing activities related to monthly challenges.

-8. **Spaced Repetition tool**
+6. **Spaced Repetition Tool:**
-   - Helps you keep track of the content you have to study, so you would be able to commit it to your long term memory
+   - Helps you keep track of the content you have to study, so you would be able to commit it to your long-term memory.

-9. **Study Group and Pomodoro Technique:**
+7. **Study Group and Pomodoro Technique:**
    - Allow users to form study groups for collaborative tasks and extra points.
    - Integrate the Pomodoro technique for study sessions, with customizable intervals for study and breaks.

+---

+## Architecture and Design

+Our app follows a client-server architecture, with the frontend developed using React Native and the backend hosted on Firebase.
+The app's architecture includes the following components:

+- **Client-side:** Developed using React Native, the frontend comprises different screens for task management, goal setting, and tracking progress.
+- **Server-side:** Hosted on Firebase, the backend includes services for authentication, data storage, and real-time updates using Firestore.

+## Full Tech Stack

+### Frontend Development:

+- **JavaScript Framework:** React Native
+- **Navigation:** React Navigation
+- **State Management:** React Context
+- **Styling:** CSS with StyleSheet

-### Testing
+### Backend Development:

-What to expect!

-We have curently added the log in authentication feature that allows new users to register and an existing user to log in.
-We are planning to enhance the UI/UX and implement the other specific features for the project by the next milestone

-pre-requisites
+- **Serverless Backend:** Firebase
+- **Database:** Firestore
+- **Authentication:** Firebase Authentication

+## Pre-requisites

-1. download and set up the Android virtual environment
+1. Download and set up the Android virtual environment.

-IDE / Code Editor
+## IDE / Code Editor Setup

 1. Clone the repository.
-2. Install Node.js, if you haven't.
-3. CD into the project folder.
-4. Run npm install to install all dependencies.
-5. Run npx expo start to start the project in development mode

-Test Account
-- email: abc1@gmail.com
-- password: 123456

-If you want to sign up you can create a new account overall

-TroubleShooting tips
-If you encounter any error while running the application clear the cache using the command:
-1. npx expo start -c (in the terminal)
-2. wipe data from the android virtual debugger

-### Posters and Video for submission
-~ to update skylab

-Full Tech Stack
-Frontend Development:

-JavaScript Framework: React Native
-Navigation: React Navigation
-State Management: React Context
-Styling: CSS with StyleSheet

-###Backend Development:

-Serverless Backend: Firebase
-Database: Firestore
-Authentication: Firebase Authentication

-Additional Tools and Libraries:

-In progress work ~
-###Testing Framework: Jest and React Testing Library

-IDE: Visual Studio Code
-Figma: Designing of the UI

-Revision History

-- Relase 1.0
-  Features
-  1. login
-  2. sign up
+2. Install Node.js, if you haven't already.
+3. Change directory (`cd`) into the project folder.
+4. Run `npm install` to install all dependencies.
+5. Run `npx expo start` to start the project in development mode.

+## Test Account

+- **Email:** abc1@gmail.com
+- **Password:** 123456

+You can also sign up for a new account if needed.

+## Troubleshooting Tips

+If you encounter any errors while running the application, follow these troubleshooting steps:

+1. Run `npx expo start -c` in the terminal to clear the cache.
+2. Wipe data from the Android virtual debugger.

+## Posters and Video for Submission

+Please update skylab with posters and video for submission.

+### Additional Tools and Libraries:

+- **Testing Framework:** Jest and React Testing Library (In progress)
+- **IDE:** Visual Studio Code
+- **Design:** Figma for designing the UI

+## Revision History

+- **Release 1.0:**
+  - **Features:**
+    1. Login
+    2. Sign up

+## Coding Standards and Guidelines

+To maintain code quality and consistency across the project, we adhere to the following coding standards and guidelines:

+- **Code Formatting:** (tbc)
+- **Documentation:** Code comments are used extensively to explain the purpose and functionality of each module, function, and variable.
+- **Code Review Process:** (tbc)
+---

+## Version Control

+We use Git for version control, with the project hosted on GitHub.
+Our version control practices include:

+- **Branching Strategy:** We follow the GitFlow branching model, with separate branches for feature development, bug fixes, and release management.
+- **Commit Guidelines:** Commits follow the Conventional Commits specification for clear and standardized commit messages.
+- **Contributions Workflow:** Contributors submit pull requests for review, and changes are merged into the main branch after approval by team members.

+---

+## Issue Tracking and Project Management

+For issue tracking and project management, we use Jira.
+Our project management practices include:

+- **Issue Tracking:** Tasks, bugs, and feature requests are logged and tracked using Jira issues, with assigned priorities and deadlines. (tbc)

+---

+## Testing

+Our testing strategy encompasses various levels of testing, including unit tests.

+Quality assurance practices include:

+- **Test Automation:** We use Jest and React Testing Library for writing and running automated tests.

+---

+## Security and Compliance

+Security is a top priority in our app development process.
+We implement the following security measures:

+- **Authentication and Authorization:** User authentication is handled securely using Firebase Authentication, with authorization rules enforced at the backend.

+---

+## Documentation Tools

+---

+## API Documentation

+If applicable, documentation for APIs exposed by the application is available, including:

+- **API Endpoints:** Descriptions of API endpoints, request/response formats, and authentication mechanisms. (tbc)